AliMagdy100/Big-Data-Case-Study-Using-Spark/README.md

 1. **Kafka Producer:**
    - Utilize a Kafka Python producer to send application logs to a Kafka cluster.
 The logs have a dynamic schema, requiring analysis of the producer code to detect all possible data elements.
-   - Start the Kafka producer to run in the background after configuring the topic using:
-     ```bash
-     python /script/location/script.py
-     ```

    - Alternatively, run the producer from a Jupyter notebook.

 2. **Spark Streaming:**